 Why should I choose natural gas for my home?

-Natural gas is economical, reliable and versatile.
-On average, residential customers who switch to natural gas heat from oil save up to $1,000 per year and up to $2,000 compared to propane.
+Natural gas is more convenient, cleaner, and costs less than oil or propane.
+Residential customers who switch to natural gas heat may experience nearly a 50% savings over oil and a 60% savings over propane.
 Natural gas is piped directly to your home, so you don’t have to worry about fuel deliveries.
-Natural gas can be used for a variety of indoor and outdoor applications including heating, water heating, clothes drying, fireplaces, outdoor grills, fire pits and outdoor lighting.
+Natural gas can be used for a variety of indoor and outdoor applications including heating, water heating, cooking, clothes drying, fireplaces, outdoor grills, fire pits, outdoor lighting, sauna and pool heaters.

 Can I save money using natural gas to heat my home?

 Yes!
 Residential customers who switch to natural gas heat may experience nearly a 50% savings over oil and a 60% savings over propane.
 Click here to calculate how much you could save.

 What is a BTU and why is it important?

 A BTU is the input heating capacity of a furnace, boiler, or water heater.
 It is measured in thousands of BTU (British Thermal Units).
 A wooden match produces approximately one BTU while it’s lit.
 When you’re considering fuel prices, you should look at the cost per BTU to get an accurate comparison.
 Natural gas continues to have a lowest cost per BTU than propane or oil.

 Do I need a natural gas service line?